Click to Teach: Creating a Set Design

 "The Ant and the Grasshopper"

 Another option for a 3D model is to create one virtually.
 Your school may have access to a virtual set design tool which you may use, or you can hunt down a home planning tool on the internet to use.
-As of 03/20/2020 The Virtual Theatre offered a free set design tool as a promotional for educators.
 If your set model contains furniture or other realistic details, try "Room Styler: 3D Home Planner" to create a design.

 After creating your model or rendering - reflect on your work by responding to the following questions: